PDF to Grayscale Converter

 Smaller File Size

-Grayscale PDFs are typically 30-70% smaller than color versions, making them easier to share and store.
-Combine with our PDF Compressor for even smaller files.
+Grayscale PDFs are typically 30-70% smaller than color versions.
+Stack with our PDF Compressor for even smaller files.

 Save on Printing Costs

-Black & white printing is significantly cheaper than color.
-Converting to grayscale before printing can save substantial ink and toner costs.
+Black & white printing is significantly cheaper.
+Converting to grayscale before printing saves substantial ink and toner costs.

 Better E-Reader Display

 Grayscale documents display better on e-ink devices like Kindle.
-The simpler color palette results in sharper text and faster page turns.
+Simpler color palette results in sharper text and faster page turns.

 Archival Quality

 Grayscale documents are ideal for long-term archiving.
-They're more compact and maintain readability across different display technologies.
+They are compact and maintain readability across display technologies.

 Grayscale vs Black & White